ansleybrown1337/water-data-converter-in-r-and-python/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [email@example.com](mailto:email@example.com).
+Please report unacceptable behavior to [ansley.brown@colostate.edu](mailto:ansley.brown@colostate.edu).

 ## How to Contribute